 A bus accident can be extremely dangerous for the driver, the bus passengers and any other drivers, passengers or pedestrians on the road.
 Because the majority of buses aren’t equipped with seatbelts, a bus accident may cause passengers to be thrown from their seats, causing them to collide with windows, other passengers or other objects.

 As such, a bus accident can cause serious injuries, including traumatic brain injuries that result in permanent impairment, spinal cord injuries that cause paralysis, internal injuries that require immediate surgery to correct, and many others.
 Some might even be fatal.

-Recovering Compensation after a Bus Accident
+Recovering Compensation after a Bus Accident in Olympia

 After a bus accident, knowing how to recover compensation for injuries can be confusing.
 But some party typically is responsible for the accident.
 That party might be another driver, a mechanic who failed to repair a bus part properly, the manufacturer of a defective tire that caused the accident or the bus driver.

 Whoever behaved negligently or outside what would be considered rational and safe behavior needs to be held responsible for the accident.
 According to the Washington Utilities and Transportation Commission, buses for transporting people are required to obtain permits and register as required under law as a passenger carrier.
 Passenger carriers have a duty to exercise a level of care required to keep passengers as free from hazards as possible.